anxkhn/azure-ai-900-exam-prep/questions.md

 Which two principles should you follow?
 Each correct answer presents part of the solution.
 Note: Each correct selection is worth one point.

-1. Implement an Agile software development methodology
+A.  Implement an Agile software development methodology
-2. Implement a process of AI model validation as part of the software review process
+B.  Implement a process of AI model validation as part of the software review process
-3. Establish a risk governance committee that includes members of the legal team, members of the risk management team, and a privacy officer
+C.  Establish a risk governance committee that includes members of the legal team, members of the risk management team, and a privacy officer
-4. Prevent the disclosure of the use of AI-based algorithms for automated decision making
+D.  Prevent the disclosure of the use of AI-based algorithms for automated decision making

 **Answer(s):** B,C